christo/ml-research/scratch-nn.md

 * [ ] implement tanh for activation function
 * [ ] implement softmax ? for normalisation
 * [ ] implement matrix dot product ? for ?
+* [ ] collect colour data from somewhere
+    * [ ] convert rgb data to hsv
+    * [ ] make convenient format for both ts app and anticipate loading into scratch.
+      I think `scratch-addons` lets you set lists from paste or something
+* [ ] WIP: write simple neural network from scratch for detecting colour names.
+* [ ] reimplement colour nn to mit scratch

 ## What maths operations are required to build a neural network with back propagation?